ldgabbay/jwplayer/html5/doc/formats.rst

     Supported for Safari 4+, Chrome 3+, Internet Explorer 9+ and as part of the the Flash fallback.
     AAC audio, in the MP4 container (example).
     Supported for Safari 4+, Chrome 3+, Internet Explorer 9+ and as part of the the Flash fallback.
-    Vorbis audio in the OGG container (example) Supported for Firefox 3.5+, Opera 10.5+ and Chrome 4+.
+    Vorbis audio in the Ogg container (example) Supported for Firefox 3.5+, Opera 10.5+ and Chrome 4+.